Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

 2. Open samples.tsv in libreoffice calc.
 3. Create conditions columns and comments columns

 For each condition declared in `rnasique config` you must create a column with the same identifier in samples.tsv

-You can add as many columns to your `samples.tsv` as you wish, to help you classify and caracterize your data.
+In addition, You can add as many columns to your `samples.tsv` as you wish, to help you classify and caracterize your data.
 Each column must have un unique name.
 Those "comments" columns may contains arbitrary value, including empty on.

 3. Create a row for each of your experiments: